-- A wheelchair turning area must be provided, to make a 180° turn, with a minimum diameter of 1.5m. - A wheelchair resting space must be provided for and have a 0.8m minimum width and 1.3m minimum length.
+- A wheelchair turning area should be provided, to make a 180° turn, with a minimum diameter of 1.5m. - A wheelchair resting space should be provided and have a 0.8m minimum width and 1.3m minimum length.
 The wheelchair resting space should incorporate companion seating.